cweave72/neovim/README.md

 Execute the following to manually run plug.vim:

-1. Installing new plugins after modifying `plugins.vim`:  `:PlugInstall --sync`
+1. Installing new plugins after modifying `plugins_after.vim`:  `:PlugInstall --sync`
 2. Updating plugins: `:PlugUpdate`

 ### Pin Plugin to a tag or branch